 Particulate matter is microscopic particles that become trapped in the lungs of people breathing polluted air.

 A green recovery

-As authorities look for solutions for safer and more liveable cities, journalist and chief of partnerships at Centre for International Forestry Research (CIFOR) and World Agroforestry (ICRAF), Cathy Watson, suggests tree planting is a simple, cost-effective solution.
+As authorities look for solutions for safer and more liveable cities, journalist and chief of partnerships at the Centre for International Forestry Research (CIFOR) and World Agroforestry (ICRAF), Cathy Watson, suggests tree planting is a simple, cost-effective solution.

 “Trees are probably the best public health intervention that you can do for any city because they allow people to just be out there and relax, mitigate disasters, reduce temperatures and also baffling city noise,” she said.

 COVID-19 restrictions led to a temporary reduction in pollution levels globally.
 Different stakeholders have as a result called for governments to make recovery from the pandemic as sustainable and resilient as possible.
 As part of this trend, Cathy says it is encouraging to note that the whole world now realizes the importance of trees and efforts to plant them in large numbers have been stepped up.

 In her recent article for Thompson Reuters Foundation news, Cathy reported how COVID-19 had triggered a positive change in Kenya.
 During lockdown, she wrote, the government almost doubled usable green space in the capital, Nairobi, created hundreds of green jobs, invited the public to plant roundabouts, and called for “optimal urban forest cover” in its draft Forestry Act.

 Urban green space includes street trees, schoolyards, roadside vegetation, parks, playgrounds, green corridors and urban woods.